lasyasai27/lasyasai27/README.md

 # 💫 About Me:
 Hey!
-I am an undergrad student pursuing a Computer Science degree at Georgia State University.
-I am currently a sophomore working on projects to enhance my coding skills.
-I'm looking for CS internships to gain hands on real-world expereience.
+I am an undergraduate student pursuing a Computer Science degree at Georgia State University.
+I am currently a sophomore learning Data Science and expanding my skills with various coding languages.
+I'm looking for CS internships to gain hands on real-world expereience!

 ## 🌐 Socials: